-If the fish was recently added to the tank, the most likely cause is that it's simply feeling nervous about its new surroundings.
-This is particularly true of non-schooling fish, who often like to claim a specific territory that they can become comfortable with.
-Given a few days, the fish should become comfortable with its new home and spend more time out and about.
+If a fish has been recently added to the tank, the most likely cause of hiding is that it is simply feeling nervous about its new surroundings.
+This is particularly true of non-schooling species that often like to claim a specific territory that they can call home.
+Given a few days, a new fish should become comfortable with its new home and spend more time out and about.

-In the event your fish continues to hide for more than a few days to a week, there is another problem afoot.
-Until you correct the problem, the fish will continue to remain hidden.
+If your fish continues to hide for more than a week, there is another problem at the root.
+Until you can identify and correct the problem, the new fish will continue to remain hidden.

-If fish remain hidden for more than a few days, the problem may be other fish in the tank.
-Sometimes the addition of a new fish will bring out aggressive tendencies in tank-mates that formerly were not bullies.
-Behaviorally, what is happening is that established fish that have previously staked out a territory are now feeling the need to defend their territory from the newcomer.
+If fish remain hidden for more than a few days, some of the other fish in the tank may be causing a problem.
+Sometimes the addition of a new fish will bring out aggressive tendencies in tank-mates that were not formerly bullies.
+Established fish that have previously staked out a territory may now be feeling the need to defend their territory from the crowding newcomer.

-One way to tone down aggressive behavior by established fish is to rearrange the decor in the aquarium.
-Once you upend the former territories, all the fish start afresh, and no one fish has the need to defend their space.
-Don't be surprised, however, if all the fish are a bit nervous at first and may go into hiding.
-But you will have cured the bully problem, and within a few days the new territory order should sort itself out.
+A great way to tone down aggressive behavior by established fish is to rearrange the decor in the aquarium.
+Once you upend the former territories, all fish must start fresh; there are no more familiar spaces left for one fish to defend.
+Don't be surprised, however, if all of your fish become afraid of the new surroundings at first and go into hiding.
+While you will have cured the bully problem, it will take a few days for the new territories to sort themselves out.

-Fish species that normally school with others of its own kind will hide if they are kept alone in an aquarium, or if kept in a group that is too small.
+Individuals of fish species that normally school with others of their own kind will always hide if kept alone in an aquarium or in a group that is too small.
 Always keep schooling fish in groups of at least four or five.
-If they are kept in smaller groups, they may stay hidden most of the time.
+If they are kept in groups smaller than this, the whole group will find a way to stay hidden most of the time.